Jayaram: Career

-In 2009, he performed in Sathyan Anthikkad's Bhagyadevatha, a commercial success and in 2010 his first film was Happy Husbands, commercial success with 150 days theatrical run, and next he again joined with Sathyan Anthikkadu for Kadha Thudarunnu.
-In 2011, he was featured in commercially successful films like Makeup Man, along with comedic roles in Seniors and Chinatown and also Swapna Sanchari.
+In 2009, he performed in Sathyan Anthikkad's Bhagyadevatha, a commercial success and Happy Husbands in 2010, which was a commercial success.
+He later starred alongside Sathyan Anthikkadu for Kadha Thudarunnu.
+In 2011, he was featured in commercially successful films including Makeup Man, as well as comedic roles in Seniors and Chinatown and Swapna Sanchari.
 He then acted in films such as Aadupuliyattam (2016) and Pattabhiraman (2019).
 He played an important role Azhwarkkadiyan Nambi alias Thirumala in Mani Ratnam historical action adventure Ponniyin Selvan: I (2022) and Ponniyin Selvan: II (2023).
-In the beginning of 2024 Jayaram had made an official comeback to Malayalam Cinema as hero in Abraham Ozler directed by Midhun Manuel Thomas.
-The movie is about a Veteran cop Abraham Ozler begins to investigate a mysterious unsolved case and the hunt for a serial killer begins.
-The movie also stars Mammootty in an extended cameo role.
-Abraham Ozler received mixed reviews from critics and the film made a total collection of ₹40.05 crore from the worldwide box office in first 30 days of its release and also emerged as the all-time highest grossing solo film in the career of its leading man Jayaram within its lifetime run at the theatres.
-The end of the film hints a sequal and Jayaram after the success of the film confirmed Abraham Ozler 2.
+In the beginning of 2024 Jayaram, re-entered Malayalam cinema in Abraham Ozler, directed by Midhun Manuel Thomas.
+The movie stars Jayaram as a veteran cop, Abraham Ozler, who is hunting for a serial killer.
+Abraham Ozler received mixed reviews from critics and the film made a total collection of ₹40.05 crore from the worldwide box office in first 30 days of its release.
+The film emerged as the all-time highest grossing solo film in the career of its leading man Jayaram within its lifetime run at the theatres.
+The end of the film hints a sequel and Jayaram after the success of the film confirmed Abraham Ozler 2.

 Personal life

 Jayaram married actress Parvathy on 7 September 1992.
-The couple has a son named Kalidas Jayaram who is an actor as well as the winner of the National Film Award for Best Child Artist in 2003 for his second movie Ente Veedu Appuvinteyum and a daughter Malavika.
+Their son, Kalidas Jayaram, is an actor and won the National Film Award for Best Child Artist in 2003 for his second movie Ente Veedu Appuvinteyum.
+The couple also has a daughter, Malavika.
 Currently, the family resides at Valasaravakkam, Chennai, Tamil Nadu.
-Jayaram is a trained Chenda artist.
-He has enthralled audience through his chenda performances at various temple festivals.
+Jayaram is a trained Chenda player and regularly performs at various temple festivals.